-It is recommended that the TSC:
+It is recommended that the Board of Directors:

-- 1. Approve the Final Recommendations to improve the Tenant Engagement System as described in Attachment 3 to this report; - 2.
-Direct staff to prepare, for the July 23, 2024 meeting of the Tenant Services Committee, a plan setting out the actions to be taken in order to implement the measures described in recommendation 1 and provide periodic updates to the Committee regarding the implementation of those actions; and - 3.
-Forward this report to the Board of Directors for its approval.
+- 1. Approve the Final Recommendations to improve the Tenant Engagement System as described in Attachment 3 to this report; and - 2.
+Direct staff to prepare, for the July 23, 2024 meeting of the Tenant Services Committee, a plan setting out the actions to be taken in order to implement the measures described in recommendation 1 and provide periodic updates to the Committee regarding the implementation of those actions.